ztbochanski/react-development-guide/react-basics-example/README.md

 # React Basics

-> _"A misinterpretation of the official react documentation, a landslide"_
+> _"A misinterpretation of the official react documentation,"_

 > Senior Developer

-_The idea of this section is to understand the basic concepts of react, learn beginner techniques, and implement best practices_
+>_The idea of this section is to understand the basic concepts of react, learn beginner techniques, and implement best practices_

 _for local setup_